Search API Connector Documentation

 To resolve this issue, try any or all of the following:

 - limit the size of your request.
 Most APIs let you limit request size via date- or ID-based query strings.
+You can usually use these query strings to fetch new data only instead of re-fetching an entire data set.

 - switch to 'compact' or 'grid' report style.
 The algorithm for the default single-row output takes a little longer to run, since it needs to process and flatten all the nested data into a single row.
 Other output styles are faster as they don't perform this extra flattening.